9 min read

 Safety Innovations

 Allowlist-first access.
 Models must be explicitly permitted.
-Unknown models and blocked models produce identical denial responses — no enumeration possible.
+Unknown models and blocked models produce identical denial responses, foreclosing the enumeration oracles described in the security-engineering literature on covert side channels6.

 Read-only by design.
-No write paths in the introspection tools.
+No write paths exist in the introspection tools.
 No eval, no constantize, no dynamic method dispatch on user input.
-Enforced at adapter, guard, and audit layers independently.
+Enforced at adapter, guard, and audit layers independently — the defence-in-depth posture that the Saltzer–Schroeder principles call complete mediation6.

 Hard ceilings.
-Row caps (default 50, ceiling 1000) and query timeouts (default 5s, ceiling 30s) that cannot be overridden by configuration.
-Exceeding the cap is an error, not a silent truncation.
+Row caps (default 50, ceiling 1,000) and query timeouts (default 5 s, ceiling 30 s) that cannot be overridden by configuration.
+Exceeding the cap raises an error rather than silently truncating — a deliberate departure from defaults that fail open.

 Adversarial testing.
-SQL injection payloads, Ruby code execution attempts, null byte injection, prompt injection via model names — all verified as inert data.
-Database state snapshots before and after prove zero mutations.
+SQL injection payloads, Ruby code-execution attempts, null-byte injection, prompt injection via model names — all verified as inert data.
+Database state snapshots before and after each test prove zero mutations.
+The methodology follows the language-model-vs-language-model red-teaming pattern Perez and colleagues introduced at EMNLP 202215 and the indirect-prompt-injection threat model Greshake and colleagues catalogued at AISec 20235.

 Privacy-first telemetry.
 Hardcoded forbidden field lists (not configurable).
 Per-event-type metadata allowlists.
-PII is never collected, not just “redacted after the fact.”
+PII is never collected, not merely redacted after the fact — consistent with the audit-log integrity model Schneier and Kelsey described for forensic settings16.

 Built with Claude Code

-The coordination mechanism: every repo has a CLAUDE.md file that acts as a binding contract between human architect and AI implementer.
+The coordination mechanism is CLAUDE.md, a per-repo file that acts as a binding contract between human architect and AI implementer.
 Safety rules, scope boundaries, and non-negotiable constraints are enforced through this pattern.
+The design responds to the lost in the middle effect Liu and colleagues documented in long-context language models17: when the implementer’s effective attention degrades over long sessions, the contract has to be load-bearing at the beginning of every interaction.

 Deep dive series: